clebert/cybernaut/README.md

 ## Getting started

-Although it is possible to run your end-to-end tests locally, it is recommended to run them on Docker.
+Although it is possible to run your tests locally, it is recommended to run them on Docker.
 For this, only Docker must be [installed][docker-installation], no further dependencies are necessary.

 To get started, put a test file (e.g. test.e2e.js) into a directory: